Skip to main content

 Rep. Ro Khanna (CA-17): “There were 123 countries in Geneva recently […] and they issued a rebuke to three countries: to Russia, to Ukraine, and to the United States of America.
 Now, I am all for defending Ukraine, and I have voted for aid, but not at any price, not at any cost, not at the moral credibility of the United States of America.”

-FACT – There are 124 States Parties to the Convention on Cluster Munitions; the U.S. and Ukraine keep bad company with Russia, Syria, and Myanmar as the only recent users of cluster munitions.
+FACT – There are 112 States Parties and 12 signatories to the Convention on Cluster Munitions; the U.S. and Ukraine keep bad company with Russia, Syria, and Myanmar as the only recent users of cluster munitions.
 The continued use and transfer of these immoral weapons damage the reputation of the U.S. in the eyes of close allies.
 Countries such as Germany, France, Spain, and the United Kingdom – all members of the Convention – have shared their humanitarian concerns over the weapons and continued stance against the use of cluster munitions anywhere in the world.
 Steps toward normalizing these weapons roll back the substantial progress made to ban them over the last decade and a half.

 The U.S. might need them in the future